Tunisian parliament rejects proposed government | DW | 10.01.2020

 President Saied had asked Jemli to form a new government

-President Kais Saied now has 10 days to appoint a new prime minister, who needs to get approval for his government from the parliament.
+President Kais Saied now has 10 days to appoint a new prime minister, who then needs to receive approval for his government from the parliament.

 Youssef Chahed will continue as a caretaker premier until a new government is approved.